RPG Investment Advisory LLC Sells 8,287 Shares of Chevron Co. (NYSE:CVX)

-RPG Investment Advisory LLC cut its stake in Chevron Co.
-(NYSE:CVX – Get Rating) by 4.6% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+RPG Investment Advisory LLC trimmed its holdings in shares of Chevron Co.
+(NYSE:CVX – Get Rating) by 4.6% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 171,150 shares of the oil and gas company’s stock after selling 8,287 shares during the period.
-Chevron accounts for approximately 3.1% of RPG Investment Advisory LLC’s investment portfolio, making the stock its 4th largest holding.
-RPG Investment Advisory LLC’s holdings in Chevron were worth $20,084,000 at the end of the most recent reporting period.
+Chevron makes up approximately 3.1% of RPG Investment Advisory LLC’s investment portfolio, making the stock its 4th largest holding.
+RPG Investment Advisory LLC’s holdings in Chevron were worth $20,084,000 as of its most recent filing with the SEC.

 Shares of NYSE:CVX traded up $1.39 during trading on Friday, hitting $164.22.
 8,794,706 shares of the stock were exchanged, compared to its average volume of 17,777,873.
 Chevron Co. has a 1-year low of $92.86 and a 1-year high of $174.76.
 The company has a market capitalization of $319.83 billion, a price-to-earnings ratio of 20.17, a price-to-earnings-growth ratio of 0.99 and a beta of 1.13.
 The company’s fifty day simple moving average is $148.51 and its 200-day simple moving average is $125.74.
 The company has a debt-to-equity ratio of 0.22, a quick ratio of 1.02 and a current ratio of 1.26.